Attribute |

 Gold OA |

-A scholarly publication published in a fully OA journal.
+A scholarly publication published in a Gold OA journal.

 |